dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 1. Open the hamburger menu in Google Sheets.
 2. Navigate to "Saved Queries" to access the ones available to you.
 3. You can also select **Customize**, which allows you to explore from the existing query.
 This won't change the original query that's defined in the code.
-  - For saved queries, if you use a `WHERE` filter in a query, Google Sheets dispalys the advanced syntax for this filter.
+  - For saved queries, if you use a `WHERE` filter in a query, Google Sheets displays the advanced syntax for this filter.

 Note: Saved selections are saved components in the Google Sheets application and only able to be created while using it.
 Saved Queries are code-defined slices of data that you can easily access.
 You can always create a saved selection from the output of a saved query.